 - FACT CHECK: Dominion, the State of Michigan, and the State’s independent expert have debunked claims about adjudication made by ASOG’s team, all noting that Antrim County does not perform digital adjudication of ballots (the county manually reviews paper ballots).
 The state analysis adds: The 68% system error rate claim is "meaningless."
 "The warning messages relate to benign instances where ballots did not feed into the scanner correctly and were ejected (“reversed”) for the voter to try again."
 (March 26, 2021)

-In a court filing in response to the report, the Michigan Director of Elections stated that, "the report makes a series of unsupported conclusions, ascribes motives of fraud and obfuscation to processes that are easily explained as routine election procedures or error corrections, and suggests without explanation that elements of election software not used in Michigan are somehow responsible for tabulation or reporting errors that are either nonexistent or easily explained."
+- FACT CHECK: In a court filing, the Director of Michigan’s Bureau of Elections stated, "the [ASOG] report makes a series of unsupported conclusions, ascribes motives of fraud and obfuscation to processes that are easily explained as routine election procedures or error corrections, and suggests without explanation that elements of election software not used in Michigan are somehow responsible for tabulation or reporting errors that are either nonexistent or easily explained."
+(Dec.
+13, 2020)

-Dominion Voting Systems CEO John Poulos refuted the report's findings under oath before the Michigan Senate Oversight Committee.
-Here are the facts from his testimony:
+- FACT CHECK: Dominion Voting Systems CEO John Poulos refuted the report's flawed claims under oath in testimony before Michigan’s Senate Oversight Committee on December 15, 2020, noting:

 Antrim County does not use modems.